-For almost any area, the best time of year to replace a roof is the fall.
+For almost any area, the best time of year to replace a roof in the fall.
 The temperatures during the fall months are much better suited for roofing.
 They allow for the material to work the best, and they provide the best conditions for the roofing professionals that are doing the job.

 During the winter months, the problems of ice and snow and cold weather can be dangerous.
 Snow can stop any roofer from working on a roof.
-If possible, it is best to wait until a time when snow and ice is not an issues.
+If possible, it is best to wait until a time when snow and ice is not an issue.
 Extreme cold can prevent a roofing professional from doing the job well, and performing under such conditions can be much more dangerous.

 During the summer months, the temperature on the roof can easily exceed 100 degrees.
 This makes it more difficult to work with the material and can cause the workers to struggle to give their best.
 People that live in warmer climates may be able to get their roofs done during the winter months, but it depends on how cold it can get.

 Lastly, the fall also tends to be drier than other parts of the year.
 Extended rainy periods during Spring and other weather considerations should be taken into account when deciding the best time of year to replace a roof.
-Fall is by far best time of year to replace roof shingles.
+Fall is by far the best time of year to replace roof shingles.

 Consider The Cost

 While the fall may be the ideal time of year to replace a roof, it can also cause other issues to consider.
 It is the busiest time of year for roofing contractors.
 That means they will be charging higher prices for their work.